-The difference in the net feed intake of progeny from the five sires with the lowest net feed intake and the five sires with the highest net feed intake across the three cohorts of the ASBP was 1.51 kg/day, meaning that progeny of the most feed efficient five sires in each cohort consumed approximately 1.51 kg/day less than the five least efficient sires at the same weight and rate of weight gain.
+The difference in the net feed intake of progeny from the five sires with the lowest net feed intake and the five sires with the highest net feed intake across the first three cohorts of the ASBP was 1.51 kg/day, meaning that progeny of the most feed efficient five sires in each cohort consumed approximately 1.5 kg/day less than the five least efficient sires at the same weight and rate of weight gain.

-Across a 200 day feeding program, this equates to a 302kg difference in the total amount of feed consumed for the same weight and weight gain, demonstrating the significant potential to increase the feed efficiency through selection of Angus animals with superior genetics for net feed intake.
+This demonstrates the significant potential to increase the feed efficiency through selection of Angus animals with superior genetics for net feed intake.

-Table 3 : Difference between average progeny performance of highest five and lowest five performing sires for Net Feed Intake - Feedlot
+TABLE 3: Difference between average progenyperformance of highest five and lowest five performingsires for Net Feed Intake - Feedlot

 Net Feed Intake - Feedlot

-Cohort 5 1.56 kg/day
+Cohort 1 1.24 kg/day

-Cohort 6 1.72 kg/day
+Cohort 2 1.70 kg/day

-Cohort 7 1.24 kg/day
+Cohort 3 1.58 kg/day

 Average 1.51 kg/day